matrix-org/synapse/docs/workers.md

 requests made to the federation port.
 See [reverse_proxy.md](reverse_proxy.md) for information on setting up a reverse proxy.

-To enable workers, you need to add two replication listeners to the master synapse, e.g.:
+To enable workers, you need to add replication listeners to the master synapse, in the case of Redis Replication you need only configure an HTTP listener e.g.:

+    listeners:
+      # The HTTP replication port
+      - port: 9093
+        bind_address: '127.0.0.1'
+        type: http
+        resources:
+         - names: [replication]

+For TCP Replication
     listeners:
       # The TCP replication port
       - port: 9092